Lysxia/bluefin-algae/README.md

 Named algebraic effect handlers in Bluefin
 ==========================================

+This package leverages the delimited continuations primitives added in GHC 9.6 to implement algebraic effects in the Bluefin effect system.

 Algebraic effects are a minimalistic basis for **user-defined effects**.
 Using algebraic effects, we can reimplement, from scratch, effects that were built-in the Bluefin library, and more.

-This package leverages the delimited continuations primitives added in GHC 9.6 to implement algebraic effects in the Bluefin effect system.

 This is an experimental project.
-There is a surprising performance characteristic to be aware of for any practical applications.
+There are surprising performance characteristics which may be problematic for practical applications.
 [Details down below.](#quadratic-behavior-of-non-tail-recursion)

 ## Highlights

 ### Concurrency

-Algebraic effects can implement cooperative multithreading.

 In the following example, two threads yield a string back and forth, appending a suffix every time.

 ```haskell
 pingpong :: Eff ss String